 Blankenship jumped at the chance.
 In addition to working as a case manager, she and two colleagues developed the Pediatric Outpatient Clinic Music Therapy program and worked two nights a week with clients ranging in age from 3 to 22.
 Much of music therapy focuses on physical and social wellness.
 Say a child needs to work on identifying body parts.
 Blankenship might play the song “Head and Shoulders, Knees and Toes” to meet that goal.
 If the issue is impulse control, she might employ a song like “Twinkle, Twinkle, Little Star,” giving the child a musical cue when it’s time to chime in.

-She also is involved with program development and is the Music Therapy Internship Director, working with universities and students during the six-month internships.
+She also was involved with program development and was the Music Therapy Internship Director, working with universities and students during the six-month internships.

 For fun, she and her husband formed a band, Tank & the Beez, that plays Americana roots music, encompassing blues, jazz, folk and some bluegrass.
 They perform in the city and in the suburbs.

 Blankenship has enjoyed her musical journey so far.